Geometric origin of adversarial vulnerability in deep learning

 To optimize the parameters $\w_l$ at layer $l$, we design the following local loss function:

 where $\mathcal{L}_{\text{CE}}$ is the cross-entropy loss, and $\beta$ is a weighting coefficient.
-During the training of layer $l$, a frozen linear readout head $r_l$ is attached to the hidden representation $\h_l$ to compute the classification probabilities, which contributes to $\mathcal{L}_{\text{CE}}$.
-The readout head $r_l$ is randomly initialized from a Gaussian distribution with zero mean and unit variance~\cite{local-2018,Jiang-2021c}.
-The second term $\mathcal{L}_{\text{GAL}}$ regularizes the geometric structure of the hidden representation space by promoting intra-class compactness and inter-class separability~\cite{Xie-2025}, explained in detail as follows:
+During the training of any hidden layer $l<L-1$, a frozen linear readout head $r_l$ is attached to the hidden representation $\h_l$ to compute the classification probabilities, which contributes to $\mathcal{L}_{\text{CE}}$.
+The readout head $r_l$ is randomly initialized from a Gaussian distribution with zero mean and unit variance and discarded after training the corresponding hidden layer~\cite{local-2018,Jiang-2021c}.
+The first term $\mathcal{L}_{\text{GAL}}$ (layer index $l$ omitted) regularizes the geometric structure of the hidden representation space by promoting intra-class compactness and inter-class separability, explained in detail as follows:

-where $d_{F,l}$ and $d_{B,l}$ denote the total pairwise feature distances between samples at layer $l$ [layer index omitted in Eq.~\eqref{fbm_loss}] from different classes and the same class, respectively:
+where $d_{F}$ and $d_{B}$ denote the total pairwise feature distances between samples at layer $l$ from different classes and the same class, respectively:

 Here, $y_i$ is the label of the $i$-th sample, and $\delta(y_i, y_j)$ is the Kronecker delta function, used to select pairs of samples belonging to the same class. $\h_{l,i}$ denotes the output feature at layer $l$ of the $i$-th input sample.
-The hyper-parameter $\alpha$ controls the desired ratio between inter-class and intra-class (mean) distances.
+The hyperparameter $\alpha$ controls the desired ratio between inter-class and intra-class (mean) distances.
+The value depends on the layer.
+The current setting applies only to multi-class classification problems, and does not take hierarchically organized hidden states into account.

-To train a shallow network of one hidden layer in a geometry-aware fashion, training separately $d_F$ or $d_B$ is efficient~\cite{Xie-2025}, which \textit{does not apply} to deep networks.
-The combined measure in Eq.~\eqref{total_loss} can overcome this challenge.
-In the following, we consider the network architecture $784$-$1000$-$1000$-$1000$-$10$ trained with full training dataset of MNIST or CIFAR-10~\cite{mnist,Cifar-10}.

-\textit{Hebbian learning mechanism.}--- Next, we show a proof of principle underlying the proposed GAL via a Hopfield-like modeling.
-The proposed GAL in the previous section yields a hierarchical nucleation, and thus each category can be represented by a prototype expressed as a center in the high-dimensional space.
-According to the Hebbian learning rule in the classical Hopfield model~\cite{Hopfield-1982,HH-2022}, the hidden representation space can be captured by the following Hamiltonian: